sumitwankar/Javascript-Learning/README.md

 # Javascript Learning
-This repository is for my own learing and practising Javascript.
+This repository is for my own learning and practising Javascript.